How does invoice financing work?

 What happens if the customer doesn’t pay?

 There is always a slim chance that your customers will become insolvent and unable to pay their bills, leading to bad debt (debt that is written off).

 If, despite credit checks, you have concerns about running into bad debt, you can choose to take out bad debt protection as part of your invoice finance facility.

 With bad debt protection, you will get paid even if your customer becomes insolvent, limiting the risk to you.

 How can you reduce the risk of customers paying late?

 Before proceeding with invoice finance, it’s a good idea to run credit checks on your customers to ensure there is little risk of them paying you late (or not paying at all).

 A lender will also run checks and approve your invoices based on their own criteria.
-Once a lender has approved an invoice for finance, they will advance you a percentage of its value (usually between 70 - 85%).
+Once a lender has approved an invoice for finance, they will advance you a percentage of the value of the invoice (usually between 70 – 85%).
 You will receive the money in the bank and can use it to cover cashflow gaps or fund a new project.

 Lenders will charge interest on the amount advanced then, once your client pays their invoice, the lender will collect the money owed to them plus the interest fees and you will keep the remainder.

 How to get started with invoice financing with Satago